iluvjava/Maths/Notebook 2.0/Math 000/Probability, Stats, Combinatorics/Multinomial Coefficients.md

 ### **Intro**
 Suppose that we were given a string, "godoggy".

-We want to know how many strings are there such that they are consisted of the same letters as in this string.
+> We want to know how many strings are there such that they are consisted of the same letters as in this string.

 ---
-### **Multinomial**
+### **Counting Anagram**

 Using a multi-set to represent the string it will be: